chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Future work

-- Switch to a more reliable networking protocol for audio streaming between the ESP32 and the laptop
+- More reliable audio streaming between the ESP32 and the laptop
-- Improve packaging, with better mechanism for fastening the lid
+- Improve ergonomics, make it more comfortable to hold
 - Replace breakout boards with custom soldered components
 - Replace 2.54mm headers with SMD components to reduce size
 - Add a power switch and LiPo battery
+- Switch to ESP32S3 Sense for onboard mic and dual-core processing

 ## Appendix